THE ROOT CAUSE

 Option Two:

-I could see it as a teaching moment.
+It could be a teaching moment.

 I could share my journey with her of learning to love myself and my hair just as God made me.
-I could share the milestones of our peculiar case, because although every African American woman’s hair journey is not the same, there are many similarities.

 Option Three: